dokun1/Lumina/README.md

 - stream video frames to a delegate
 - scan any QR or barcode and output its metadata
 - detect the presence of a face and its location
+- use any CoreML compatible model to stream object predictions from the camera feed

 ## Table of Contents